 Manufacturers would sometimes build in 'ambio' circuits with varying degrees of effectiveness.
 Below is shown a very simple circuit whereby two speakers were connected across the two power amplifier outputs via a coil.

 With damping factors for the power amplifiers quoted as >12 in stereo and speaker switches of the same construction and rating as those used for the signal switching, limitations are obvious but were found favourable by many.

 Another arrangement employed lower level mixing before the tone controls.
 This unit also offered the basic SQ decoder circuit (MC1312 IC) although more advanced logic-enhanced designs offering greater separation were available.

-Some custom designs have included, as a complement to the mono switch, continuously variable width stages giving mono to super-stereo.
-A couple are shown below.
+Some custom designs have included, as a complement to the mono switch, continuously variable width stages giving mono to super-stereo, Elektors' '76 Preco is an example.
+A couple more are shown below.
 The first, a simple but effective mixer module;

 and a JLH version;

 At a London Audio Engineering Society convention (1980?) periphonic sound was demonstrated by the NRDC-sponsored Ambisonic partnership.
 This originated out of work done in 1970 by Michael Gerzon at Oxford on tetrahedral recording.
 Eight speakers were each placed at the corners of two rectangles, one horizontal, the other vertical, making for a very unobtrusive arrangement.
 Decoder design had been simplified and a periphonic or soundfield microphone could offer mono, stereo, three-dimensional horizontal surround or periphonic options.
 Perhaps the requirement for multiple speakers and developments in digital techniques did not attract the market.

 On occasion, extraction of a solo or other desired part from a stereo recording can be effected by an arrangement similar to that below.